ParaCoToUl/noarr-pipelines/docs/compute-node.md

 ## Construction

-There are two options of how to construct a compute node for your pipeline:
+There are two options of how to construct a compute node for a pipeline:

 - via inheritance
 - by lambda functions

-Most of the documentation and examples show the lambda-expression way as it allows us to define everything in one place.
-But if you should build more complicated nodes and pipelines, you might want to choose the inheritance approach instead.
+Most of the documentation and examples show the lambda-expression way, as it allows us to define everything in one place.
+But if we should build more complicated nodes and pipelines, we might want to choose the inheritance approach instead.

 Here is how to define a custom compute node via inheritance: